designwall/dw-question-answer/README.md

 * New : Shortcode For Question List
 * New : Shortcode For Ask Question Form
 * New : Questions per page Settings
-* New : Languagge: Russian supported
+* New : Language: Russian supported
 * Fix : Duplicate in follow function
 * Fix : The visible of the best answer in question single page
 * Update: THESIS theme Compatible